icopy-site/awesome/docs/index.md

 - [Q#](awesome/awesome-qsharp.md) - Domain-specific programming language used for expressing quantum algorithms.
 - [Imba](awesome/awesome-imba.md) - Programming language inspired by Ruby and Python and compiles to performant JavaScript.
 - [Vala](awesome/awesome-vala.md) - Programming language designed to take full advantage of the GLib and GNOME ecosystems, while preserving the speed of C code.
+- [Coq](awesome/awesome-coq.md) - Formal language and environment for programming and specification which facilitates interactive development of machine-checked proofs.

 ## Front-End Development